AvinashBisram/Data-Analysis-Projects/Nashville Housing Data Cleaning/README.md

 Then, a self join is used to resolve missing fields in otherwise duplicate rows.
 Next, string splicing is used to create more specific columns out of a single address (using substring and parsename).
 Then, a case statement is used to conditionally alter certain fields.
-Finally, the duplicate rows mentioned before are removed, before transformed/unused columns are dropped from the table entirely.
+Finally, the duplicate rows mentioned before are removed and transformed/unused columns are dropped from the table entirely.

 Motivation Behind this Project